jncraton/ubuntu-desktop-vm/readme.md

 It is typical for the host to be assigned the IP `10.0.2.2` and SSH will default to using port 22.

+Git repositories may also be accessed from hosted services such as Gitlab and Github.

 ### SSH

 SSH can be used to login to remote systems.
 Tools such as `scp` can be to copy files over SSH.

-If desired `sshfs` can be used to mount a path from the host system to the guest system.
+If desired `sshfs` can be used to mount a path from the host system on the guest system.

-Connecting via SSH from host to guest likely requires a port forward in your VM software.
-For example, after configuring a port forward from port 22222 on the host to port 22 on the guest, you can connect to the guest SSH server (which you'll need to install using `apt install openssh-server`) using:

-`ssh -p 22222 localhost`
+# VirtualBox Guest Additions

+VirtualBox guest additions are installed, so the "Shared Folder" functionality provided by this software should work correctly.